We have automatically detected that you're accessing our website from: United States

-The following weather models that cover Portugal are available on our website: Swiss HD 4x4 (Europe Swiss HD 4x4), Swiss HD 4x4 (ECMWF) (ECMWFbase Swiss HD 4x4), Swiss-MRF, AROME, EURO-4, ICON-EU, HIRLAM-FMI
+The following weather models that cover Portugal are available on our website: Swiss HD 4x4 (Europe Swiss HD 4x4), Swiss HD 4x4 (ECMWF) (ECMWFbase Swiss HD 4x4), Swiss-MRF, AROME, ICON-EU, MULTI-CEUR (Central Europe Multi Model HD)

 We have forecast data from a variety of global models that produce forecasts for the whole world, up to two weeks out in time.
 These models are all generally fairly accurate in predicting large scale patterns/features, but all will become less accurate through time.
 The ECMWF is generally considered to be the most accurate global model, with the US's GFS slightly behind.

 The following global weather models are available: MULTI-GLOBAL (Multi Model), ECMWF IFS HRES 0z/12z, ECMWF 6z/18z, ICON, GFS, GEM, UKMO, ACCESS-G, ARPEGE, CMA, GDAPS/UM